-Vinyl refers to a range of synthetically manufactured flooring materials which contain varying levels of polyvinyl chloride also known as PVC.
-The quality of this material can vary widely, and will be based on factors such as its physical composition, constituent materials, and the level of wear protection that it has on its surface.
+Vinyl refers to a range of synthetically manufactured flooring materials that contain varying levels of polyvinyl chloride also known as PVC.
+The quality of this material can vary widely and will be based on factors such as its physical composition, constituent materials, and the level of wear protection that it has on its surface.

 Solid Vinyl Tiles

 This material is manufactured by molding vinyl resins and fillers into the desired size and shape of the tile.
 Solid vinyl has a more natural look to it than other vinyl materials, with the surface of each tile featuring a random assortment of abstract patterns and colors.